 The Member of Parliament for Bolgatanga Central, Isaac Adongo, has condemned the Bank of Ghana for taking over Unibank.

-Speaking on Accra based Okay FM Wednesday, the NDC there are four more financially distressed banks, which should have taken over by the Bank of Ghana instead of Unibank.
+Speaking on Accra based Okay FM Wednesday, the NDC MP said there are four more financially distressed banks, which should have taken over by the Bank of Ghana instead of Unibank.

 “If Ernest Addison [Governor of BoG, wants to be professional as he wants us to believe, then he must be bold enough to close down these four distressed banks and stop harassing Unibank, which is relatively doing well,” he charged.

 The controversial NDC MP declined to name the alleged distressed banks when he was pressed further by the host.